4d/docs/website/translated_docs/es/Concepts/quick-tour.md

 ---
 id: quick-tour
-title: A Quick Tour
+title: Un recorrido rápido
-sidebar_label: A Quick Tour
+sidebar_label: Un recorrido rápido
 ---

 Using the 4D language, printing the traditional "Hello, world!" message on screen can be done in several ways.
 The most simple is probably to write the following single line in a project method: